1st Prize £1500

 Cygnature Story Prize Judge

 Stephen Bywater joined the merchant navy at sixteen before going on to study English at university.
 After graduating he taught in South and Central America for three years, returning to the UK to complete an MLitt at St Andrews.
 For the past twenty years he has taught English in Bedford, where he lives with his wife and two daughters.
-He is currently teaching English at College in Cambridge He is the author of two novels, The Devil’s Ark and Night of the Damned (published by Headline/Hachette), and is currently working on his third.
+He is currently teaching English at a college in Cambridge He is the author of two novels, The Devil’s Ark and Night of the Damned (published by Headline/Hachette), and is currently working on his third.

 Rishi Dastidar